robzed/ukmarsey/README.md

 ## Special Control Characters

-* Control-X (0x18) - Soft-Reset - same as Control-C, but stops motors.
+* Control-X (0x18) - Soft-Reset - same as Control-C, but stops motors, and any active commands.
+(Same as 'x' command).
 * Control-C (0x03) - Abort entry of line.
 NOTICE: Character subsequent to this character will be
 * Line Feed (LF, 0x10) - Finish line entry and send to the interpreter.
 * Carriage Return (CR, 0x13) - Ignored by interpreter.